plugcommunity/documentation/api/endpoints/playlists_id_media_insert.md

 # playlists/:id/media/insert Endpoint

-The playlists/:id/media/insert lets you insert media objects.
+The playlists/:id/media/insert endpoint lets you insert media objects into a playlist.

 ### Endpoint